dh-miami/narratives_covid19/twitter-corpus/README.md

 Folders are organized by day; in each day-folder you will find 9 different files:

 * `dhcovid_YEAR-MONTH-DAY_en_fl.txt` We are gathering only tweets in English that refer to the area of Miami and South Florida.
-The reason behind this choice is that there are multiple projects harvesting English data, and, our project is particulary interested in this area because of our home institution (University of Miami) and because we aim to study public conversations from a bilingual (EN/ES) point of view.
+The reason behind this choice is that there are multiple projects harvesting English data, and, our project is particularly interested in this area because of our home institution (University of Miami) and because we aim to study public conversations from a bilingual (EN/ES) point of view.
 * `dhcovid_YEAR-MONTH-DAY_es_fl.txt`: Dataset containing tweets geolocalized (by georeferences, by place, or by user) in South Florida.
-* `dhcovid_2020-04-24_es.txt` This datasets contains all tweets in Spanish, regardless its geolocation.
+* `dhcovid_2020-04-24_es.txt` This dataset contains all tweets in Spanish, regardless its geolocation.
 * `dhcovid_YEAR-MONTH-DAY_es_ar.txt`: Dataset containing tweets geolocalized (by georeferences, by place, or by user) in Argentina.
 * `dhcovid_YEAR-MONTH-DAY_es_co.txt`: Dataset containing tweets geolocalized (by georeferences, by place, or by user) in Argentina.
 * `dhcovid_YEAR-MONTH-DAY_es_ec.txt`: Dataset containing tweets geolocalized (by georeferences, by place, or by user) in Ecuador.